open-feature/openfeature.dev/blog/2025-03-19-devcycle-march-hackathon.md

 To accomplish this, we introduced a wrapper service that used a single instance of the OpenFeature Client, making it accessible across our Nest.js service.
 This straightforward migration allowed the OpenFeature Client to replace any existing calls to DevCycle's SDK.

-One of the key takeaway from this project was realizing how much our API development relied on  Nest.js decorators, which simplified our feature flagging of API endpoints:
+One of the key takeaways from this project was realizing how much our API development relied on  Nest.js decorators, which simplified our feature flagging of API endpoints:

 - `@RequireFlagsEnabled(["flag1", "flag2"], ForbiddenException)`
   - This would check if the targeting context evaluated multiple Boolean values to true for all the flags passed in else return the exception (default exception of `NotFound`)